 Finding the right subject is probably the hardest part.
 Beginners think that they need to be outdoors with exotic flowers and insects to create interesting macro images.
 But the truth is that interesting macro scenes are everywhere.

 Take a look around where you are standing right now!
 I bet you will find a few potential subjects that will inspire you.

 Here are our 21 macro photography ideas to help you capture small objects.

 21. Ice Crystals and Ice Cubes

-You can find ice crystals everywhere, you don’t need to live in Winter Wonderland!
+You can find ice crystals everywhere, you don’t need to live in a winter wonderland!

 A frosty fridge hides all the good ideas and subjects for macro photos.
-You can use real snowflakes too in case you have it around you.
+You can use real snowflakes too in case you have them around you.